⌘ Breathing Well

 This can result in:

 Ideally, we change our circumstances to remove the threat, so we can relax and breathe normally.
-But often this is not possible, or we may not even consciously realize where the stress is coming from.
+However, this is often not possible, or we may not consciously realize where the stress is coming from.
 What we can do is to become more healthy and resilient, so we can better handle the stresses of life.

 The solution is to train our bodies to breathe more slowly.
 We can do this by practicing deep slow breathing.
 It is soothing for our nervous system, and it recalibrates our breathing, so we breathe more slowly throughout the rest of the day, even when we are not practicing.